 2. Choose a name

-That pesky name-but you have to have one!
-While it’s not unheard of for names to change, it can cost you some of your client base if you do change, so consider your name carefully.
-You ideally want something memorable, easy to pronounce and that fits your vibe.
+That pesky name – but you have to have one!
+While it’s not unheard of for names to change, consider your name carefully, to avoid problems down the line.
+You ideally want something memorable, easy to pronounce, and that fits your vibe.

 3. Register your shop with Shopify for free

 When you’re just starting out, every dollar counts.
 That’s why I love Shopify!
-It’s totally free to set up your seller account, and the layout is exceptionally easy in terms of uploading your photos and product details.
+You can set up your seller account without paying a single dollar, and the layout is exceptionally easy in terms of uploading your photos and product details.

 4. Decide what type of business you want to run